django-crispy-forms/django-crispy-forms/docs/faq.rst

 Not long before PyCon 2009 James Tauber suggested the `{% uni_form form helper %}` API, where one could trivially create forms without writing any HTML.

-At PyCon 2009 Jannis Leidal helped me through releasing the 0.3 release of django-uni-form on PyPI.
+At PyCon 2009 Jannis Leidel helped me through releasing the 0.3 release of django-uni-form on PyPI.
 It was also at that PyCon that I believe I switched the library from Google Project Hosting to Github.

 .. _Django: http://djangoproject.com
 .. _Pinax: http://pinaxproject.com